dr-yst/org-x/dev-docs/progress.md

 - 🔄 Implementation of basic task list view component
 - 🔄 Implementation of simple filtering functionality
 - 🔄 Construction of basic frontend UI components
+- 🔄 Implementation of proper testing for Svelte 5 components
 - ⬜ Implementation of multi-view tab system (deferred to post-MVP)
 - ⬜ Implementation of sidebar-based filtering system (deferred to post-MVP)
 - ⬜ Implementation of multi-criteria sorting UI (deferred to post-MVP)